-His scholarly writing has appeared in Critique, and his literary criticism has appeared in The New York Times Book Review and The New Republic.
+His scholarly articles and reviews have appeared or are forthcoming in Critique and Critical Inquiry.
+He also contributes literary criticism to The New Yorker, The New York Times Book Review, and The New Republic.

 In 2014, he graduated summa cum laude from the University of Pennsylvania, where he was twice an Andrew W. Mellon Fellow of the Penn Humanities Forum.

-Aby Warburg; contemporary American, Latin American, Turkish, and Persian literature; Iranian cinema; witchcraft; theories of world literature; modernity; wunderkammern & museum studies
+Aby Warburg; contemporary Persian, Turkish, American, and Latin American literature; Iranian cinema; Nuri Bilge Ceylan; the occult; theories of world literature; non-Western modernities; wunderkammern & museum studies

 M.A.
 Yale (2016)